jverne/jverne.github.io/_drafts/2022-05-22-new-ham-starter-kit.md

 published: false
 title: New Ham Starter Kit
 ---
-## A New Post

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.
+## From the shack-in-a-box dept.

 Well, since I have my HF privileges (<29.9 MHz in Canada) and a willingness to find a place to raise antennas, I ought to have some equipment that lets me transmit HF.

 I've been working converting the old bicycle trailer into a sort of "Cycling On The Air" (ÇOTA) system, which is a project that deserves its own series of entries.
 But when not in the trailer I'd like this stuff to live on a desktop as a shack base station to at least 10 metres.
 6 metres is nice (especially for mobile) but my H/T covers that.
 Unlike SOTA ("Summits ...") and POTA ("Parks ...")
-I'm not looking to minimize mass, or only work QRP.
-I can carry a fair amount of power and recharging options, and any wattage is good wattage.
+I'm not looking to minimize mass, or only work QRP because I can carry a fair amount of power and recharging options; any wattage is good wattage.

-For a modest Canadian budget, how can we get on the air with a system that fits those requirements?
+With a modest Canadian budget how can we get on the air with a system that fits those requirements?

 So, like any new ham, I've been comparison shopping.
 A lot.
 I've been looking at the local swaps, as well, but buying used requires a different kind of assessment.